tg90nor/vic3-modular-ui-framework/README.md

 2.  **Set up Direnv (Recommended):**

+    -   Make sure you have `direnv` and `pipenv` installed.
-    -   Allow direnv `.envrc` in `vic3-modular-ui-framework`:
+    -   Allow direnv `.envrc` in repo and `tools` directories:

         ```bash
         # in vic3-modular-ui-framework directory
         direnv allow .
-        ```

-    -   This setup ensures that the `mui` command is available when you are in the framework's root directory and that `click` is installed in the environment `direnv` activates for the `tools` directory.

-4.  **Install Dependencies:**

-    -   The primary Python dependency is `click`.
-If you are using `direnv` with the `Pipfile` in the `tools` directory:

-        ```bash
         cd tools
-        # If you haven't already, and your tools/.envrc uses pipenv:
-        # pipenv install
-        # OR, if tools/.envrc just activates python3 and you want to install click globally or in a venv:
-        # pip install click
+        direnv allow .
         cd ..
         ```

-    -   The `tools/mui` wrapper script will use the Python environment activated by `direnv` in the `tools` directory to run `mui.py`.
+    -   This setup ensures that the `mui` command is available when you are in the framework's root directory and that `click` is installed in the environment `direnv` activates for the `tools` directory.

-5. Initialize the Tool:
+3. Initialize the Tool:

     Run this from the root of the vic3-modular-ui-framework repository: